To cope with release of violent videos, manage stress and know your own limits - KVIA

 To cope with release of violent videos, manage stress and know your own limits

-Video of the violent arrest of Tyre Nichols, which officials have said they’ll release Friday, is expected to be difficult to watch — but it may also be hard to avoid.
+(CNN) -- Video of the violent arrest of Tyre Nichols, which officials released Friday, will be difficult to watch -- but it may also be hard to avoid.
 Some people might even feel duty-bound to watch it as a way to pay tribute to Nichols, who died three days after the confrontation with officers.

 David Rausch, chief of the Tennessee Bureau of Investigation, said he was "sickened" by what was found during the investigation into the 29-year-old father's encounter with Memphis police.
 Five Memphis officers were fired for violating policies on excessive use of force, duty to intervene and duty to render aid, the department said.
 They've also been indicted on charges that include second-degree murder and kidnapping.